Ashampoo/kim/README.md

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * HEIC files are only tested for iPhone SE 3 & Samsung Galaxy S21.

-## Regarding HEIC
+### Regarding missing HEIC metadata

-When handling ISO base media file format (ISOBMFF) files like HEIC, our adherence to the EIC/ISO 14496-12 specification.

-For example we intentionally omit certain features specified in the HEIC standard, such as image size ("ispe") and rotation ("irot"), to steer clear of potential legal complications.
+In the processing of HEIC files, we handle them as standard ISO base media file format (ISOBMFF) files, adhering rigorously to the EIC/ISO 14496-12 specification.
+To preempt potential legal issues, we intentionally omit certain features outlined in the HEIC specification, notably the image size ("ispe") and image rotation ("irot") boxes.

-In future updates, we plan to integrate special values from other patent-free ISOBMFF-based formats as we broaden support for additional file types.
+This precautionary approach extends to AVIF images, as they repurpose these same boxes.

 ## Contributions